 An abbreviation of “logotype”, it literally means “word imprint” and is used as an emblem or symbol to represent an identity.
 It is an often part of a brand, whether it be a company, a product or even a person, and is a key element of a business trademark.

-The logo is one of the most important design elements for the identity of a business.
-It is the first visual element that introduces and quickly identifies a business, acting as a business icon for familiarity, and being a memorable symbol of the company.
+The logo is one of the most important design elements for the identity of every business.
+It is the first visual element that introduces a business to a customer and it helps to quickly identify the business, acting as a reference symbol that creates familiarity with a business.

 A logo should symbolically represent what your company provides as a service or product, whilst maintaining a unique quality that makes it stand out from competing companies in your industry area.

-It is best to have a professional designer to make your logos, as their experience can save you a lot of time in developing your logo and company theme, ensuring that your company looks good regardless of the media that it is represented on – online, on paper, or in advertising.
+It is probably wise to have a professional designer make your logo, as their experience can save you a lot of time in developing your logo and company theme, ensuring that your company has a unique identity whatever the media it is displayed on.